Frequently Asked Questions

 Shopping centers and super markets open daily from 9:00 am to 09:00 pm.
 But the most famous Bogyoke (Scott) market opens from 10:00 am to 17:00 pm and closes on Monday and gazette holidays.
 Public Museums are closed on Monday as well.

-Travelers are generally not required to vaccinate protective vaccination for travel to Myanmar (Burma) unless you enter the country from a region with an infected area of a country.
+Travelers are generally not required protective vaccination for travel to Myanmar (Burma) unless you enter the country from a region with an infected area of a country.
 It is best to bring your own small first-aid kit including medication.

 Travelers are earnestly advice to consult with their GP before starting the journey to Myanmar.
 Any unexpected emergency come arise regarding health issue while in Myanmar, we will assist as much as possible within available services.